Star Trek: Section 31: Post-production

 The final cut of the film was locked by mid-October 2024, with a runtime of just under two hours.
 Additional dialogue recording (ADR), visual effects, and color grading were underway at that time.

 Music

 In January 2020, Discovery composer Jeff Russo expressed interest in also composing the score for Section 31, but said that may not be possible due to his workload and the large number of Star Trek series being produced around the same time.
 He suggested that he could oversee other composers for Section 31 and other series if Kurtzman asked him to.
 Russo was confirmed to be composing the film's score in July 2024.
+The soundtrack album was released on February 14, 2025.

 Marketing

 Kurtzman, Osunsanmi, Hardwick, Richardson, and Rohl promoted the film during a "Star Trek Universe" panel at San Diego Comic-Con in July 2024.
 A teaser trailer was shown during the event, introduced by Yeoh via a video message.
 It was also released online.
 James Hibberd at The Hollywood Reporter said the teaser had a "rebellious tone" for the franchise, beginning with a warning from Starfleet about "misfit content", using a different style of title graphics from previous Star Trek projects, highlighting Georgiou's history of murder and calling her a "bad bitch", and being set to the contemporary song "Formation" by Beyoncé.
 Christian Blauvelt of IndieWire and James Whitbrook of Gizmodo both noted the different tone from previous Star Trek projects, with Blauvelt calling it "a vibe like we've never gotten from Star Trek" and highlighting the use of the term "bad bitch".
 Michael Walsh at Nerdist said the teaser was "incredibly fun", while Mick Joest at CinemaBlend praised the action and cast.
 He questioned why a Star Trek film starring Yeoh was not receiving a theatrical release.
 Molly Templeton of Reactor was baffled by the trailer's "wacky" tone and "out-of-place Beyoncé track".
 She hoped the young Georgiou scenes did not mean the film would be an origin story, and also hoped it did right by its supporting cast.
 The film was promoted by Hardwick, Rohl, Kazinsky, and Osunsanmi during another "Star Trek Universe" panel at New York Comic Con in October.
 The release date was announced and Yeoh again appeared via video message.